chunweiz/CCUX/ZEBASE/src/nrg/base/README.md

 ***
 **nrg.base.component.MockDataManager.stopMockServers**

-Stop all initialized mock servers which means stopping all mock OData services.
+Stop all initialized mock servers which also means stopping all mock OData services.
 At the moment, it is not removing mock OData models from the component.

 ***
 ### nrg.base.component.NotificationManager